ProjectLibertyLabs/gateway/docs/src/Run/IPFS.md

 }
 ```

+You can find more details about reverse proxy configuration in [Nginx documentation](https://nginx.org/en/docs/) or [Traefik documentation](https://doc.traefik.io/traefik/).

 ### 3.2.
 Managing Egress Traffic

 Egress refers to outgoing traffic, including requests your node makes to the IPFS network for files it doesn’t have locally.
 You can limit this traffic by adjusting your node's **bandwidth profile**: